Richard “Dick” Chamberlain

 You have free articles remaining.

-A funeral Mass will be celebrated at 11 a.m.
-Monday, March 2, at St. Joseph Church, 164 Broadway, Fort Edward.
+A Funeral Mass will be celebrated at 11 a.m. on Monday, March 2, at St. Joseph Church, 164 Broadway, Fort Edward, NY 12828 with the Rev. Robert Powhida, officiating.

+Rite of Committal will be conducted in the spring at St. Joseph’s Cemetery, Fort Edward.

+Memorial donations in Dick’s memory can be made to a charity of one’s choice.

 Add an entry as